 Towards the Pont Lovignon (Pont Fleuri) in Quimperlé is an unusual nocturne set in a village in Brittany not far from Jules Breton’s favourite resort of Concarneau, presumably when Thaulow was living there before 1903.

-Low Water appears to have been painted on the coast of northern France, possibly in the Pas de Calais.
+Low Water shows the old village of Rupelmonde in Belgium (not northern France as I had previously guessed incorrectly).
 This section of river is tidal, feeding the tidal mill at the far end, and Thaulow shows it here at full ebb tide.
+Remarkably, this mill and its surroundings are still standing today.

 Frits Thaulow died in Volendam, in the Netherlands, on 5 November 1906, at the age of just 59.